G-7 grapples with Afghanistan, an afterthought not long ago

 And the German government is expressing impatience with the pace of the evacuation effort.
 Foreign Minister Heiko Maas said the majority of local staff who worked for his country in Afghanistan haven’t yet been gotten out and called Tuesday’s G-7 meeting “very important” for discussing international access to the Kabul airport beyond Aug.
 31.

-British Defense Secretary Ben Wallace, who has called the U.S. deal with the Taliban that set the deadline a “mistake,” was downbeat about the prospects of an extension to the evacuation effort.
+British defense minister Wallace, who has called the U.S. deal with the Taliban that set the deadline a “mistake,” was downbeat about the prospects of an extension to the evacuation effort.

 “I think it is unlikely,” he told Sky News.
 “Not only because of what the Taliban has said but if you look at the public statements of President Biden I think it is unlikely.